ArchyInUse/archyinuse/_posts/2025-01-05-HTBAdministrator.md

 Unlike many HTB boxes, we actually start out with credentials to the domain for a user account `olivia` with the password `ichliebedich` (sidenote, that translates to I love you in german, how nice of them!)

+If you are an active HTB pentester, please only read this if you completed the box!
+This article is aimed at recruiters and team leads, not as a solution!!

 ## Foothold

 I started out by running a normal port scan `nmap -sV -T5 administrator.htb`: